Understanding Your Pathology Report: Colon Cancer

 The Gross Description

-This is generally not that important to you, the patient.
-It is a description of what the pathologist received and what they see with the naked eye.
+This is generally not that important to the patient.
+It is a description of the sample the pathologist received and what they see with the naked eye.
 In a biopsy, the specimen is likely a small, nondescript piece of tissue, in which case the pathologist may describe the color, shape, feeling and size of the tissue.
 After a cancer surgery, multiple organs or tissues may be submitted and described in the report.
 This might include size, color and weight.
 For example, a colon specimen from a colectomy may be described as:

 "Specimen #1 is labeled "colon" and consists of a segment of bowel measuring 13cm in length after fixation.
 The specimen is surrounded by a moderate amount of pericolonic fat.
 3cm from one resection margin is an ulcerated round tumor measuring 3.2cm in diameter.
 The rest of the mucosa is grossly unremarkable."